Alvis1337/k8s-yaml-practice/README.md

 - a way to edit tests
 - a way to view tests
-- add ability to see the answer and then reset the input field back to its contents before the user clicked the fill button ~~- implement state management to keep track of questions and test progress~~
+- add ability to see the answer and then reset the input field back to its contents before the user clicked the fill button
+- ~~implement state management to keep track of questions and test progress~~